argarak/tw-light/README.md

 Alternatively, you can run 'sh INSTALL' for a faster method if you would like it to be installed globally.

+I'm afraid I cannot provide compilation instructions for Microsoft Windows or any other non-*nix system.

 License
 =======